Working during Ramadhan

 It is also useful to acknowledge that if someone is fasting, they will have more energy during the morning rather than the afternoon, so important meetings could be scheduled in the morning.

-Questions about fasting, and the effects, need to be treated with privacy.
+Questions about fasting, and the affects, need to be treated with privacy.

-If you have any concerns about the treatment of your staff during religious festivals, please feel free to call us on 03456 122144.
+If you have any concerns about treatment of your staff during religious festivals, then give us a call on 03456 122144.